Explore over a century of iconic images and fascinating narratives that capture the wonder of our planet and beyond.

 As generations of researchers and fans will attest, the iconic monthly publication provides unparalleled, in-depth coverage of cultures, nature, science, technology, and more -- making it an essential resource for educators and students as well as general readers.
 Thanks to advanced digital technology, your library can now offer unlimited access to the magazine to the mid-1990s -- every article from every issue, each fully searchable through an intuitive interface.

-Deliver an unparalleled National Geographic experience by subscribing to all parts of the National Geographic Virtual Library -- search the vivid photographs and historic articles as well as engaging videos and detailed maps.
+Deliver an unparalleled National Geographic experience by subscribing to all parts of the National Geographic Virtual Library -- search the vivid photographs and historical articles as well as engaging videos and detailed maps.

 Now, after more than a century of delivering unforgettable images and text, National Geographic is journalism's most recognized name in exploration and discovery, bringing the wonders of the world to some 60 million people each month.

-With comprehensive, relevant articles and legendary photographs and maps, the iconic magazine documents life on our planet and beyond, interpreting the world through the lens of personal experience, including:
+With comprehensive, relevant articles and legendary photographs and maps, the iconic magazine documents life on our planet and beyond, interpreting the world through the lens of personal experience.

 A Legendary Magazine's Digital Facelift